KhoaPhan1504/KhoaPhan1504/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Java, Javascript
+- 🔭 I’m currently working on Java, Javascript, C#
-- 🌱 I’m currently learning NodeJS, ReactJS, VueJS
+- 🌱 I’m currently learning NodeJS, ReactJS
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...